-The MTW Agreement allows HABC to combine public housing operating and capital funds (including development and replacement housing factor) provided under Section 9, and HCV's tenant-based voucher program funds provided under Section 8 of the 1937 Act into a single, authority-wide funding source.
+The MTW Agreement allows HABC to combine public housing operating and capital funds including DDT provided under Section 9, and HCV's tenant-based voucher program funds provided under Section 8 of the 1937 Act into a single, authority-wide block grant funding source.
 HABC uses this combined funding source to carry out MTW program activities in support of MTW statutory objectives to achieve greater costs effectiveness and to increase housing choices for low-income families.

-The following activities will take place in FY 2021 using single fund flexibility:
+The following activities will take place in FY 2021 using the single fund flexibility concept:

-- Due to inadequate funding for capital activities, HABC plans to use the unutilized prior year's HCV HAP Fund to supplement various capital improvements as detailed in the FY 2021 Capital Spending Plan using the single fund flexibility provisions. - HABC will use these same MTW Fund for renovation and rehabilitation of vacant units using the single fund flexibility provisions.
+- Due to inadequate funding for capital activities, HABC plans to use the unutilized prior year's HCV HAP Fund to supplement various capital improvements as detailed in the FY2021 Capital Spending Plan and development activities using the single fund flexibility provisions. - HABC will use these same MTW Fund for renovation and rehabilitation of vacant units using the single fund flexibility provisions.